Last Updated on May 25, 2026 by Emma Fajcz | Published: January 28, 2022

 Mercato Centrale: The Classic Food Market

-While that part may not sound very Tuscan, it actually is a local pastime to hang out and grab an aperitivo here.
-At night it becomes quite busy.
+While that part may not sound very Tuscan, it actually is a local pastime to hang out and grab an aperitivo in Florence.
+At night, it becomes quite busy!

 But what we really want to show you at Mercato Centrale is downstairs; the historical indoor food market has been here since the mid-1800s!